DVA-Code/DVAGrid/README.md

 ## Dependencies
-DisViz heavily relies on the following Python packages:
+DVAGrid relies on the following Python packages:
 * [PyPSA](https://pypsa.org/) for network modelling and power flow calculations.
 * [Folium](https://pypi.org/project/folium/) for creating static and dynamic visualizations.
 * [paho-mqtt](https://pypi.org/project/paho-mqtt/) to retrieve smart meter data from the cloud.